lucaneg/lucaneg.github.io/talks/index.md

 ## All talks

+You can find all available slides for the talks in this page [here]({{ site.baseurl }}/slides/).
+Each individual talk's page will contain a direct link to the corresponding slides when available.

 {% assign first_talk = site.categories.talks | first %}
 {% assign year = first_talk.date | date: "%Y" %}